-(a) For purposes of this Section, a "credit union service organization" is an entity defined in Paragraph .0101(21) of these Rules.
+(a) For purposes of this Section, a "credit union service organization" (CUSO) is an entity defined in Rule .0101(9) of this Subchapter.

-(1) credit union operational functions including but not limited to, credit card and debit card services, ATM services, accounting systems, data processing, management training and support, payment item processing, record retention and storage, locator services, research services, debt collection services, credit analysis and loan servicing, and coin and currency services;
+(1) credit union operational functions including, credit card and debit card services, ATM services, accounting systems, data processing, management training and support, payment item processing, record retention and storage, locator services, research services, debt collection services, credit analysis and loan servicing, and coin and currency services;

-(2) family financial services including, but not limited to, financial planning, and counselling, including retirement counselling, estate planning and income tax preparation, developing and administering IRA and Keogh plans and other personnel benefit plans, and provision of trust services including acting as trustee or in other similar fiduciary capacities;
+(2) family financial services including, financial planning, and counseling, including retirement counseling, estate planning and income tax preparation, developing and administering IRA and Keogh plans and other personnel benefit plans, and provision of trust services including acting as trustee or in other similar fiduciary capacities;

 (4) personal property leasing and development of leasing plans;

-(5) other services, as determined by the Board of directors.
+(6) other functions and services, as determined by the board of directors.

-(d) A credit union investing in or lending to a credit union service organization must submit call reports or any other information upon request by the Administrator.
+(d) A credit union investing in or lending to a CUSO shall submit call reports or any other information upon request by the Administrator.